-It can be scary, but the best way to get started is to take all of your summer clothes out of the closet and dresser drawers and place them on the bed or large table.
+The best way to get started is to take all of your summer clothes out of the closet and dresser drawers and place them on a bed or large table.
 By emptying your closet, you can work more efficiently and actually see all of the clothes at once.

-Start by sorting the clothes into categories - shirts, pants, dresses - and don't forget accessories.
-Then tackle each stack again, be ruthless, and sort it into save, donate and discard piles.
+Start by sorting the clothes into categories like shirts, pants, and dresses and don't forget accessories.
+Being ruthless, tackle each stack again and sort it into save, donate, and discard piles.
 If you didn’t wear it during the past season, you won’t wear it next year.
 Have boxes or bags handy for the donation and discard piles so you can move them out of your home promptly.

-Of the clothes you plan to keep until next year, carefully inspect each piece to make sure the item is clean and stain free.
-All clothing should be washed or dry cleaned.
-There could be small amounts of food or soil that is not be visible but can become difficult to remove stains after a winter in storage.
-Don’t use starch or sizing on items about to be stored because that can also attract insects that damage clothes.
+For the clothes you plan to keep until next year, carefully inspect each piece to make sure it is clean and stain free.
+All clothing should be washed or dry cleaned before storing.
+There could be small amounts of food or soil that are not visible but can become difficult to remove stains after a winter in storage.
+Don’t use starch or sizing on items to be stored because that can also attract insects that damage clothes.

 If you have clothes dry cleaned, always remove them from the dry cleaner's thin plastic bags.
 These bags trap moisture that can lead to mildew and even discoloration.